pravatbhusal/chrome-extension-notes/README.md

-# chrome-extension-notes
+# Chrome Extension Notes
-Notes for learning how to develop chrome extensions
+This repository is a collection of my notes on how to develop chrome extensions.
+Chrome extensions are developed with the WebExtensions API, which provide compatibility across all the main browsers (i.e. Chrome, Firefox, Safari), so extensions should run on any browser with minimal changes.